Pirates of the Caribbean: The Eye of the Wind

 PLOT, CHARACTER: Pull back to show Baldassaro’s flagship hiding behind a nearby island.
 Baldassaro, Captain Jules, and a few Marines are ashore, peering over some rocks at the pirate ships.

-Captain Jules (closing a spy glass): “How did you know she would come here, to this tiny island in the middle of the Mediterranean?”
+Captain Jules (closing a spy glass): “How did you know she would come here, to this tiny island in the middle of nowhere?”

 Baldassaro: “When you have a long enough history with someone, Captain Jules, you learn their weaknesses.” (conspicuous rubs a large pearl button on his vestments, just below his large, golden cross) “Rig one of the smaller ships to look like a merchant, and have them hang back on the horizon to keep track of her.
 She has no idea we’re chasing her, so she won’t be running fast.”